cozy/cozy-stack/docs/files.md

 Restore the file with the `file-id` identifiant.

-The file's `hidden` attributes will be set to false.
+The file's `trashed` attributes will be set to false.

 ### DELETE /files/trash/:file-id